ablanco1950/wristFracture_-fasterrcnn_resnet50_fpn_v2/README.md

 2 Download the master project from [hubert10/fasterrcnn_resnet50_fpn_v2_new_dataset: How to Train Faster RCNN ResNet50 FPN V2 on Custom Dataset?](https://github.com/hubert10/fasterrcnn_resnet50_fpn_v2_new_dataset)

-s a zip file and unzip it.
+as a zip file and unzip it.

 You will get the pattern file folder fasterrcnn_resnet50_fpn_v2_new_dataset-main, along with another subfolder of the same name where this pattern project will go.